walfie/vtubestudio-cli/README.md

     VTube Studio resets artmesh tints when the plugin disconnects.
-Since this CLI program normally disconnects immediately after executing commands (which would otherwise reset the tint), the `---duration` flag adds a delay afterwards, to keep the tint active.
+Since this CLI program normally disconnects immediately after executing commands (which would otherwise reset the tint), the `--duration` flag adds a delay afterwards, to keep the tint active.

 * Tint artmesh (hex color)